Content

 Extreme weight loss

-Nutritional deficiencies like lack of iron, zinc, or vitamin D
+Nutritional deficiencies, like a lack of iron, zinc, or vitamin D

 Intense emotional stress

-Telogen effluvium typically causes a diffuse hair loss affecting the whole scalp, but in some cases, thinning may be more noticeable at the temples, especially in females.
+Telogen effluvium typically causes diffuse hair loss affecting the whole scalp.
+But in some cases, thinning may be more noticeable at the temples, especially in females.

-Fortunately, telogen effluvium is usually temporary and will improve once the root cause is identified and addressed.
+Fortunately, telogen effluvium is usually temporary and improves once the root cause is identified and addressed.

-Our guide to female hair loss goes into more detail about the different types of hair loss and how to recognize the signs.
+Our guide to female hair loss goes into more detail about the different types of hair loss seen in women and how to recognize the signs.

-Minoxidil, also sold under the brand name Rogaine®, is a popular topical hair loss treatment.
-It’s believed to work by increasing blood flow to your hair follicles, and shifting them into the anagen (AKA active growth) phase of the hair growth cycle.
+Minoxidil, also sold under the brand name Rogaine®, is a popular topical hair loss treatment option.
+It’s believed to work by increasing blood flow to hair follicles and shifting them into the anagen (active growth) phase of the hair growth cycle.

 Noticing thinning temples or hair loss elsewhere?
 Minoxidil is one of the easiest and most effective ways to prevent further hair loss and promote regrowth.

-Depending on the underlying cause of your hair loss, your healthcare provider might recommend additional medications to address your hair loss.
-One such option is spironolactone, a diuretic that is used off-label to treat hair loss in women.
-It works by blocking androgen receptors on hair follicles, which can help reduce hormonal hair loss and promote regrowth.
+Depending on the underlying cause of your hair loss, your healthcare provider or dermatologist might recommend additional medications to address the issue.
+One such option is spironolactone, a diuretic sometimes used off-label to treat hair loss in women.
+It works by blocking androgen receptors (like DHT, short for dihydrotestosterone) on hair follicles, which can help reduce hormonal hair loss and promote regrowth.

-If you’re seeing some hair loss at your temples and hairline but your hair doesn’t seem thinner overall and you frequently wear tight hairstyles, you might have traction alopecia.
+If you’re seeing hair loss at your temples and hairline, but your hair doesn’t seem thinner overall and you frequently wear tight hairstyles, you might have traction alopecia.

-To prevent it from getting worse and to allow your hair follicles to recover, steer clear of hairstyles that put tension on your hair, if possible.
+To prevent it from getting worse and allow your hair follicles to recover, steer clear of hairstyles that put tension on your hair.

 Also, avoid hair rollers or any other products that can tug on your roots, especially if you leave them in for long periods.